soundtrackyourbrand/docs/sdk/index.md

  Every second week the pre-release is sent out to your pre-release channel.
 * An email will be sent to you when it's done.
 * Your internal test account will be updated.
-* From this day, you have one week to flag any issues to Soundtrack.
+* From this day, you have two weeks to flag any issues to Soundtrack.
 Soundtrack will decide whether or not the issue is a blocker.

 Every second other week, the full-release is sent out to full costumer base between 02.00 and 06.00 (based on each player’s local time).
 * An email will be sent to you when it's scheduled.